ArronBeale/CI_PP5_tee_time/README.md

 ### Stripe
 - Allows the user to use stripe for card payments.
+- User stories covered: 22

 <details><summary>See feature image</summary>